365lyf/PCFControls/README.md

 Catalogue so far includes:
 * Number Button Selector (a simple incrementor that has plus/minus buttons)
 * Countdown Timer (a simple countdown timer showing days/hours/minutes/seconds until date)
+* Keybinding Example (allows you to create a keyboard shortcut, and assign an action to it)

 # To Build
 Set up your environment as per the following DOCS article: